lcx/blog_private/content/post/home-assistant-with-grafana.md

 ### InfluxDB on Home Assistant not working
-The InfluxDB addon on Home Assistant seems to not be working, it installs but does not start up, in addition to that it shows that it's not maintained anymore since 2021.
-It's much simpler to just update an external docker container than having to mess around with a Home Assistant addon.
+The InfluxDB addon on Home Assistant seems to not be working, it installs but does not start up, in addition to that it shows that it's not been maintained anymore since 2021.
+It's much simpler to just update an external docker container than having to mess around with a Home Assistant add-on.
 So I just went with the external installation.
-This is easy yo accomplish with docker-compose but I faced the issue that when creating a new bucket I was placed exactly in that position of choosing a retention period.
-I don't know, I don't care, I just want graphs and let me deal with some cleanup later.
-At this point I decided to just abandon the idea of InfluDB.
+This is easy to accomplish with docker-compose but I faced the issue that when creating a new bucket I was placed exactly in that position of choosing a retention period.
+I don't know, I don't care, I just want graphs, and let me deal with some cleanup later.
+At this point, I decided to just abandon the idea of InfluDB.

 ## TimescaleDB to the rescue
 I like PostgreSQL, I know SQL, so why not just use [TimescaleDB](https://www.timescale.com/)